Moog Music: Moog synthesizer (1964)

 At the prompting of composer Herbert Deutsch, Moog invented the Moog synthesizer in 1964.
 Defined by its use of modules, or independent circuits that performed distinctive tasks – oscillators, filters, amplifiers, envelope generators – the Moog synthesizer allowed users to connect different modules in arbitrary configurations to create remarkably complex sounds.
 Famously, it also employed a keyboard interface, as opposed to contemporary synthesizer manufacturer Buchla Electronic Musical Instruments who chose to explore alternative control methods instead of using the immediately familiar piano-like interface.

 Moog went on to present the synthesizer at the 1964 Audio Engineering Society conference, where it rapidly gained notoriety.
 The Moog saw some measure of success as experimental artists as Paul Beaver, Suzanne Ciani, and David Borden began to employ it in their work, and the rise of psychedelic rock in the 1960s saw numerous commercial artists employ the Moog in their music, including the Byrds, the Beatles, the Rolling Stones, and the Doors.

 Perhaps the greatest commercial success for the Moog synthesizer arrived in 1968 with Wendy Carlos's seminal album Switched-On Bach selling over a million copies and winning three Grammy Awards.
 The success of that album prompted a brief fad of 'Switched-On' music that faded away by 1970.

 Minimoog (1970)

 Despite the success of the Moog, its relatively large size made it impractical for general use.
 Together with engineers Jim Scott and Bill Hemsath, Moog built the Minimoog.
 The Minimoog employed the minimal number of modules possible and did away with patch cords, instead hardwiring the various modules together.
 Furthermore, the Minimoog introduced the pitch wheel, enabling vibrato and pitch-bending an interval of a perfect fifth above or below the note played on the keyboard.
 Its compact size and range of available sounds allowed the Minimoog to be a comparative success, selling over 13,000 units over the next decade.
-Pink Floyd, Stevie Wonder, Herbie Hancock, Emerson, Lake & Palmer, and Tangerine Dream were among the numerous musicians who used the Minimoog.
+Following the Minimoog's appearance on 1972's chart-topping 'Fragile' by Yes and the debut of Rick Wakeman with the band, Pink Floyd, Stevie Wonder, Herbie Hancock, Chick Corea, Weather Report, Emerson, Lake & Palmer, Tangerine Dream, and other artists quickly embraced the Minimoog.

-Other variations on the Minimoog continued to be produced, until the company simply decided to re-release the Minimoog in 2016.
+Other variations on the Minimoog theme continued to be produced but none achieved the same level of success, and the company decided to re-release an updated Minimoog in 2016.